Macau: Economy

 The government traditionally had a non-interventionist role in the economy and taxes corporations at very low rates.
 Post-handover administrations have generally been more involved in enhancing social welfare to counter the cyclical nature of the gaming industry.
 Economic growth has been attributed in large part to the high number of mainlander visits to Macau, and the central government exercises a role in guiding casino business growth through its control of the flow of tourists.
 The Closer Economic Partnership Arrangement formalised a policy of free trade between Macau and mainland China, with each jurisdiction pledging to remove remaining obstacles to trade and cross-boundary investment.

-Due to a lack of available land for farming, agriculture is not significant in the economy.
-Food is exclusively imported to Macau and almost all foreign goods are transshipped through Hong Kong.
+Luxury Hotels in the city include, Wynn Palace, The Londoner Grand, The Venetian Macao, The Ritz-Carlton, Mandarin Oriental, Four Seasons Hotel, Wynn Macau and MGM Hotel.